DaveVoorhis/EnterpriseExemplar/README.md

 # EnterpriseExemplar

-Working and work-in-progress illustration of a database-driven enterprise application backend, frontend, integration tests and Docker deployment.
+Working and work-in-progress illustration of a database-driven enterprise application backend (written in Java using Spring Boot), frontend (written in JavaScript/HTML/CSS using React), integration tests (written in Java using Selenium) and Docker deployment using Docker Compose.

-The application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
+The running application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
 User roles and permissions can be edited and defined.

 NOTE: Since this is work in progress, at any time there may be broken, partly working or parts-all-over-the-workbench components.